 The new Agency will ensure Union standards for border management are guaranteed at all external borders as a shared responsibility between the Agency and the national authorities.
 The reinforcement of preventive assessments guaranteeing the effective functioning of the Schengen area is a top political priority for the EU.
-To that end, the Agency has completed baseline assessments for almost all Member States and recommended concrete measures on the most urgent vulnerabilities for 20 of them.
-The Agency will monitor the implementation of the recommendations and notify the Commission in case of non-implementation of the recommended measures.
-At the same time, the Commission will follow up the recommendations at political level and stands ready to work with the Member States, the Council and the European Parliament in view of remedying any current or future vulnerabilities.
+To that end, the Agency has completed baseline assessments for all Member States and recommended concrete measures on the most urgent vulnerabilities for 21 of them.
+The Member States concerned now need to share with the Agency their Action Plans outlining timely implementation of the recommendations and report on a quarterly basis on the progress made.